markryall/vlcraptor/README.md

 ## Usage

-First in one shell session, run `vlcraptor player`.
-This is the player daemon that controls two instances of VLC.

 Running `vlcraptor` without any parameters will list the available subcommands.

+### Player

+Run `vlcraptor player` in a shell session.

+This is the player daemon that controls two instances of VLC and is an ncurses application which will take over the display in that terminal.

+You can quit with 'q', pause with ' ', stop with 's', play (resume) with 'p' and skip with 'n'.

 ### Adding tracks to the queue